Boom Bap Project

 Boom Bap Project is an American Northwest hip hop group from Portland, Oregon.
-It consists of Karim, DJ Scene, and Destro, who are also part of the Oldominion collective.
+It consists of DJ Scene from MADK and 206Zulu tribe, along with Karim and Destro, the latter of whom are also part of the Oldominion collective.

 History

 Boom Bap Project released the first album, Circumstance Dictates, in 2001.
 After the release of the album, DJ Tre was replaced by DJ Scene.

 In 2005, Boom Bap Project released the album Reprogram on Rhymesayers Entertainment.
 Most of the album was produced by Jake One and Vitamin D. It featured guest appearances from Gift of Gab and Rakaa, among others.